zaphosting/docs/docs/rust_connectrcon.md

 ---
 id: rust_connectrcon
-title: Rust Connecting to the server via RCON
+title: Connecting to the server via RCON
 description: Information on how to connect to your Rust server from ZAP-Hosting via RCON to administer your server - ZAP-Hosting.com documentation
 sidebar_label: Connect via RCON
 ---